-Born in 1974 in South Australia Thomas Croft originates from the Barngala clan and is passionate about creating artwork that connects to country
+Born in 1974 in South Australia Thomas Croft originates from the Barngala clan and is passionate about creating artwork that connects to country.

 Having lived in the Northern Territory for 26 years before moving to Newcastle in NSW, Thomas has been influenced strongly by the artists and the seasons of the Northern Territory.

 ‘I paint stories such as Shifting Sands which depicts the formation and constant change of our country.
-I love to paint things which hold cultural significance such as fire, water, sea animals, land animals, and especially Numbadda (Whale) as it holds significant value to my people.
+I love to paint things which hold cultural significance such as fire, water, sea animals, land animals, and especially Numbadda (Whale) as it hold significant value to my people.

 My paintings are the interpretations of stories handed down by my elders past and present.’